 The Nature of Biological Assets

 Biological assets, because they are living or have an active component that makes them difficult to maintain, are constantly under the threat of change, both qualitative and quantitative.
-These changes are widely known or understood outside of the business scope as biological changes.
-It simply means that plants, animals, and the living things they produce (such as hens producing eggs or cows producing milk) have a period of time where they must grow or be produced, a useful period during which they can be harvested, and a limited amount of time during which they can be moved and sold before they rot, decay, or otherwise, become useless to consumers.
+This simply means that plants, animals, and the living things they produce (such as hens producing eggs or cows producing milk) have a period of time where they must grow or be produced, a useful period during which they can be harvested, and a limited amount of time during which they can be moved and sold before they rot, decay, or otherwise become useless to consumers.

 The Importance of Biological Assets

-Biological assets generate substantial revenue or income for businesses in industries such as silviculture, cannabis, vineyards, and paper products, so the asset type is typically seen in the balance sheet of companies in these industries.
+Biological assets generate substantial revenue or income for businesses in industries such as silviculture, cannabis, vineyards, and paper products, so this asset type is typically seen in the balance sheet of companies in these industries.
 They are the same as the goods produced by other companies that manufacture items made of plastic, paper, or other materials in terms of generating revenue for the seller and accounting for loss if the goods are damaged or stolen.
-The only qualitative difference for a biological asset is that it is living.
+The only qualitative difference is that the asset is living.